-Larger Accelerated Filer $\Box$

-Non-Accelerated Filer $\Box$ (Do not check if a smaller reporting company)

-Accelerated Filer $\Box$ Smaller Reporting Company x
+Larger Accelerated Filer $\Box$ Non-Accelerated Filer $\Box$ (Do not check if a smaller reporting company) Accelerated Filer □ Smaller Reporting Company ⊠

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). $\Box$ Yes
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). $\Box$ Yes $\boxtimes$ No

 The aggregate market value of the shares of voting common stock held by non-affiliates was approximately \$19.6 million at December 31, 2008 (the Company's most recently completed second fiscal quarter), based on the \$3.93 closing price for the Company's common stock on the NASDAQ Capital Market on such date.
-For purposes of this computation, all officers, directors, and 10% beneficial owners of the registrant are deemed to be an admission that such officers, directors, or 10% beneficial owners are, in fact, affiliates of the registrant.
+For purposes of this computation, all officers, directors, and 10% beneficial owners of the registrant are deemed to be affiliates.
+Such determination should not be deemed to be an admission that such officers, directors, or 10% beneficial owners are, in fact, affiliates of the registrant.